ChiyuCC/sequence-breaking-ff6/README.md

 ### Locke's Scenario

 -   Choose Locke's scenario second
--   Better to start with Locke because this will allow us to name Celes and prevent her from staying a moogle
+    -   Locke's scenario will allow us to name Celes and prevent her from staying a moogle
--   As Locke, beat up the HeavyArmor for bestiary/veldt purposes
+-   As Locke, beat up the HeavyArmor for bestiary/veldt purposes - or just run away from it if you don't want to risk getting any exp
-    -   Additionally, fight the Merchant and Officer at least once
+    -   Additionally, you could fight the Merchant and Officer if you wanted to, although these won't show up at the Veldt
 -   Be careful when entering the basement floor that holds Celes; the tile that has Celes talk to you will crash the game if you don't have Celes in your party yet
     -   Use the Door Timer Glitch to skip this tile